liontwinkle/django-graphql-apollo/README.md

 Use Django (v2+), graphene (v2+), and a SQL database (postgres, for migrations) to implement the following, a blog:

-1. Post list page
+1. Post model and API to list posts
-2. Post detail page
+2. API to get a specific post
-3. Add/edit/delete post
+3. API to add/edit/delete post
 4. Keep an up-to-date count of the posts created by an author
 5. Author detail page (with author posts)
+6. Something interesting that shows off your expertise.
-6. As a bonus, to demonstrate your experience, use any advanced python or Django features to make an addition of your own
+   - Examples: post drafts/publishing, versioning, auth, multiple authors, use any advanced python or Django features to make an addition of your own, etc.

-**You don't have to finish all of these.** We would like to see at least one query and one mutation.
-We would prefer you focus on quality rather than quantity.
-Please include unit tests covering GraphQL queries/mutations.
+   - Can also be a piece of code you already wrote, unrelated to this project.
+   - Showcase something cool visually (animated gif, video), or in code and explain why it is cool so that it's super easy to understand.

 You can implement your own database architecture (models) and your own GraphQL schema.
 You do not have to copy the playground schema (mentioned below), although you can use it for inspiration.